stupha/zendesk_api_client_php/README.md

-# THIS REPOSITORY IS NO LONGER SUPPORTED #
+# THIS REPOSITORY IS NO LONGER OFFICIALLY SUPPORTED #

 # Zendesk PHP API Client Library #